10 Legit Ways to Get Free Internet

 9. Check With Local ISPs

 Although they don’t like to advertise this fact, many local ISPs do provide ways to get free Internet service.
-They may have offers for free Internet service for a certain time period with bundle packages.
+They may offer free Internet service for a certain time with bundle packages.

 Or, they might offer free Internet service if you bundle and use dial-up instead of faster ways to connect.
 Check with your current ISP for deals.
 Then, check with competing Internet Service Providers.

-You never know what kind of offers they might throw your way to get you to switch over from a competing company.
+You never know what kind of offers they might have to get you to switch from a competing company.

 10. ISP in Area